Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experiments

 \subsubsection{Benchmarks and Evaluation Metrics}

-We use four benchmark families covering academic and industrial OR scenarios, yielding five evaluation subsets.
-NL4OPT~\cite{Nl4opt} contains 289 linear programming problems.
-MAMO~\cite{huang2024mamo} evaluates mathematical modeling ability and includes EasyLP with 652 problems and ComplexLP with 211 problems.
-IndustryOR~\cite{huang2025orlm} contains 100 real-world OR problems collected from eight industries.
-BWOR~\cite{Or-llm-agent} contains 82 textbook-level OR problems translated into LaTeX-formatted English and requires exact solver-based optimization to reach ground-truth objective values.
-In total, the evaluation contains 1,334 OR instances.
+This evaluation employs a comprehensive suite of seven benchmark datasets covering both academic and industrial OR scenarios.
+Originally, NL4OPT~\cite{ramamonjison2022augmenting} contained 289 linear programming problems.
+MAMO~\cite{huang2024mamo} evaluates mathematical modeling ability, comprising 652 problems in EasyLP and 211 problems in ComplexLP.
+NLP4LP~\cite{OptiMUS-03} includes 269 abstract optimization formulations, while IndustryOR~\cite{huang2025orlm} contains 100 real-world OR problems collected from various industrial sectors.
+ReSocratic~\cite{Optibench} consists of 605 formatted reasoning instances, and BWOR~\cite{Or-llm-agent} comprises textbook-level OR problems translated into LaTeX-formatted English, which require exact solver-based optimization to reach ground-truth objective values.

+However, substantial text formatting anomalies and incorrect ground-truth annotations are identified in these original public subsets, severely compromising the reliability of experimental evaluations.
+Consequently, six of these benchmarks are evaluated using their post-cleaned versions~\cite{xiao2025survey}.
+The systematic changes in instance counts before and after the filtering protocol are contrasted in detail in Table~\ref{tab:cleaning_comparison}.
+In total, 1,564 cleaned OR instances are used in the benchmark evaluation.
+A detailed description of the data is provided in Section~S-II-A of the supplementary material.

 For final evaluation, we use standard accuracy.
 A prediction is regarded as correct if the relative error between the generated objective value and the ground-truth objective value is no larger than $\delta=10^{-3}$.
 For an evaluation subset $\mathcal{D}$, accuracy is computed as